-- A full time employee is entitled to public holidays (or days substituted for public holidays) without deduction of pay.
-A part time employee is entitled to a public holiday (or day substituted for a public holiday) without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - Under this award, if a public holiday (except Easter Sunday) falls on a Saturday or Sunday, the following Monday will be considered to be the public holiday.
-However, if Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday.
-When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA Award. - From 2022, Easter Sunday is a public holiday in Western Australia.
+- Full time and part time employees are entitled to public holidays without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - From 2022, Easter Sunday is a public holiday in Western Australia.
 The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
 Employees required to work on Easter Sunday must be paid at public holiday penalty rates.
-Visit the Easter Sunday public holiday page for more information. - Visit the Public Holidays in Western Australia page to view the public holiday dates.
+Visit the Easter Sunday public holiday page for more information. - An employee who works on any public holiday must be paid a loading of 50% of the ordinary wage for the time worked in ordinary hours on that day. - Visit the Public Holidays in Western Australia page to view the public holiday dates.